figalit/STAT545_participation/README.md

-# STAT545 participation repository
+# STAT545 and STAT547 participation repository

-## This is where the participation in STAT 545 lectures will be reflected.
+## This is where the participation in STAT 545/547 lectures will be reflected.